5amstag/edraw/README.md

 ISSUES:
 * there are stil a lot of issues.
 See TODO section in edraw.py for further details
 * the program is not fully tested.
 Be careful
+* since I'm not a professional programer the code is not written in a good shape.
+The program is just a quick approach.